lakejs/lake-docs/reference/editor.md

 ---
 layout: doc
-title: Editor class
+title: Editor
 outline: [2, 3]
 ---

 # {{ $frontmatter.title }}

-The `Editor` class provides properties and methods for rendering and manipulating the editor.
+The `Editor` interface provides properties and methods for rendering and manipulating the editor.

 Example: